 - Allergy shots: Some people need them when they can’t avoid an allergen.
 The shots contain a tiny but increasing amount of the allergen you’re sensitive to.
-The small increases over time in the amount of your allergen – things like dust, pollen, mold and pet dander – cause the immune system to become less sensitive to it.
+Over time, the small increases in the amount of your allergen – things like dust, pollen, mold, and pet dander – cause the immune system to become less sensitive to it.
 That reduces your allergy symptoms when you come across the allergen in the future.

-- Ofﬁce Procedures: Nasal procedures do not treat the underlying allergy, but do treat symptoms of nasal congestion, post nasal drip.
-For patients in whom medications fail to control these symptoms, ofﬁce procedures are an effective means of providing symptomatic relief.
+- Office procedures: Nasal procedures do not treat the underlying allergy but do treat symptoms of nasal congestion and postnasal drip.
+For patients in whom medications fail to control these symptoms, ofﬁce procedures effectively provide symptomatic relief.

 Contact the Highly Personal Team at GNO Snoring & Sinus